VidunderGunder/algorithms/README.md

-# Node + TypeScript
+# Algorithms

-Fast and close-to-production way to develop with Node and TypeScript.
+Just me practicing some algorithms and programming basics with TypeScript.
-Inspired by Ben Awad.